rcon420/CS2-Offline-Version/README.md

 4. To launch the game, simply run CS2.bat which is located inside the "game" folder

-5. To Be safe run it while Steam app is closed or from alt account!
+5. To Be safe run it from alt account!